solarpx/ethers-abirpc/README.md

 }
 ```

 Note that the `abigen!` macro generates the rust bindings for the contract ABI, and is required for `abirpc!` to function.

 ## Network management

-Network implementation is consistent with the [alloy](https://github.com/alloy-rs/alloy) API.
+Network implementation is consistent with the [alloy](https://github.com/alloy-rs/alloy).

 ```rust
 let chain = Chain::from(NamedChain::Mainnet);